coolgenomics/twas/README.md

   the bottom to see all the changes you are making.
 Once ready click "create a pull request".
   Then you should be able to approve your own pull request and merge (although it is note a bad idea to have someone look at your pull request just in case, especially if you are making lots of changes).

-# test
+(Note that if this annoys you you can also just push to master, but its nice to do this).